rainlab/googleanalytics-plugin/readme.md

 1. Click **Close**.

-1. Select the **Permissions tab** and copy to your clipboard the email address ending with `@developer.gserviceaccount.com`.
+1. You should see an email ending with `iam.gserviceaccount.com`, if not select the **Permissions tab**.
+Copy this address to your clipboard.

 ### Configure Google Analytics